around 5000B. C

-The Origin of the Combustion Clock
+The Development of the Combustion Clock

 Combustion clocks were used to measure time using materials that would burn at a constant rate.
 This included candle clocks, incense clocks, and lamp clocks.
 Some of these also provided the additional convenience of serving as a source of light.

-The Origin of the Hourglass
+The Practical Use of the Hourglass

 - 1 second error in 20 seconds

 Because hourglasses are not easily influenced by swaying or by changes in temperature, they were used for many centuries as a means of measuring time on sea voyages.